YouTube Copyright Claim: Ways to Handle it

 Content ID Claims

 Copyright claims are likewise called Content ID claims.
 Content ID is a YouTube tool that digitally and automatically identifies copyrighted music.
-This tool that YouTube provides allows copyright holders to protect and manage their uploaded videos that are copyrighted on the YouTube platform.
+This tool that YouTube provides allows copyright holders to protect and manage their uploaded videos that are copyrighted on the platform.
 The copyright holder or owner of the copyrighted content uses Content ID on YouTube.

 Content ID claims are directed against content classified as owned media that has not been published yet.
 Even media publishers don’t allow some of their content to be published on YouTube because of copyright issues.